LaxarJS/laxar/docs/contributing/styleguide.md

 Because JSON is a subset of JavaScript, the same formatting rules apply.
 But since string literals cannot span multiple lines and cannot be broken up in JSON, the maximum line length may be violated to encode a JSON string that has to be long.

+## Markdown

+To keep Git diffs readable, in Markdown you should use one line per sentence.
+The maximum line length may be ignored here.
+Each headline (except for the document title) should be preceded by two blank lines.